How To Choose The Right Bra Size And Style

 Types of Bras

-Pick bras that fit you well, choose between seamless or seamed bras, and bras that have padding and underwire.
+Pick bras that fit you well.
+Choose between seamless or seamed bras and bras that have padding and underwire.
 Keep a few lightweight cotton bras with no padding for those hot summer months.

-The cups have removable or fixed pads that push or lift your breasts up as if on a mini breast-size pedestal.
+The cups have removable or fixed pads that push or lift your breasts as if on a mini breast-size pedestal.
 Push-up bras are also known to create better cleavage.

 Racerback and Sports Bras

-If you are traveling and only want to carry a couple of bras with you, make sure at least one of them is a versatile convertible.
-Most quality convertible bras come with a silicone lining around the cups for strapless wear.
-The silicone ensures the band stays in places and prevents slipping (remember the band is the part of the bra that does the heavy lifting).
+A high-quality convertible bra has silicone lining around the cups for strapless wear.
+The silicone ensures the band stays in place and prevents slipping (remember the band is the part of the bra that does the heavy lifting).